martinolsson/freakshowlarp/world.md

 <p>Some of you are restless, some of you believe that this might work.
 Some of you are making protective spells to keep the devil out.
 There’s a lot of talk on who the Beautiful Man actually is and why did he offer such an odd deal.
 Is this your salvation or your doom?</p>

-<p>But you keep practising your acts, you keep working, that’s what you do to survive.</p>
+<p>But you keep practicing your acts, you keep working, that’s what you do to survive.</p>

 </div>